lecturer-luka/asp-dotnet-developer-exercises/VisualStudio/visual-studio-code.md

 # Visual Studio Code and dotnet cheat sheet

-Basic .NET Core CLI Cheat Sheet with the list of commands and to use when learning .NET 6, the command line and Visual Studio Code
+Basic .NET CLI Cheat Sheet with the list of commands and to use when learning .NET 6, the command line and Visual Studio Code

 ---